 37.x.1 General

-Low Latency, Low Loss, and Scalable Throughout (L4S) architecture is defined in the IETF (RFCs 9330, 9331, 9332) with the purpose of providing low queuing delays, low packet loss, and fine rate adaptation for latency-sensitive flows.
+Low Latency, Low Loss, and Scalable Throughout (L4S) architecture is defined in the IETF (RFCs 9330, 9331, 9332) with the purpose of providing low queuing delays, low packet loss, and fine-grained rate adaptation for latency-sensitive flows.

-L4S uses the explicit congestion notification (ECN) field in the IP header to signal early and frequently the occurrence of network congestion to the receiver.
-The receiver relays congestion information back to the sender (e.g. in TCP acknowledgement packets or RTCP report) and the sender adjusts its sending data rate accordingly.
-This early congestion notification and fine grain rate adaptation by the sender minimizes queuing delay and packet drops due to congestion.
+L4S uses the explicit congestion notification (ECN) field in the IP header to signal early and frequently the occurrence of network congestion to the receiving application.
+The receiving application relays congestion information back to the sender (e.g. in TCP acknowledgement packets or RTCP reports) and the sender adjusts its sending data rate accordingly.
+This early congestion notification and fine-grained rate adaptation by the sender minimizes queuing delay and packet drops due to congestion.

-In 802.11, MAC layer transmit queues can build-up when the ingress rate exceeds the egress rate and as well when media access delays occur because of high level of channel contention.
-When congestion is experienced at the MAC layer due to transmit queue build up, the L4S ECN marking can be supported to signal the congestion back to the sender to trigger sender adapting its data rate.
-An MLME interface is defined on the transmit sideto notify the upper layer when congestion is experienced in the MAC layer transmit queues.
-Based on this notification the upper layer can perform ECN marking in the IP header.
+In 802.11, MAC layer transmit queues can build up when the ingress rate exceeds the egress rate and when medium access delays occur because of a high level of channel contention.
+When congestion is experienced at the MAC layer of the AP due to downlink transmit queue build-up, L4S ECN marking can be supported to signal the congestion experienced back to the sender to trigger the sender to adapt its data rate.
+An MLME interface is defined on the AP to notify the upper layer when congestion is experienced for L4S MSDUs in the MAC layer downlink transmit queues.
+Based on this notification, the upper layer at the AP can perform ECN congestion experienced (CE) marking in the IP header.

+Note: Proposed enhancements for L4S traffic handling are for the AP side only.

 37.x.2 L4S AP operation

-An AP that has dot11L4SActivated equal to true is called an L4S AP .
+An AP that supports L4S operation described in this clause has dot11L4SImplemented equal to true, is called an L4S AP and shall set the L4S field in the Extended Capabilities field of the Extended Capabilities element to 1 in Beacon, Probe Response and (Re)Association Response frames.

 An L4S AP shall be capable of identifying L4S MSDUs received from the MAC SAP based on the L4S field in the MA-UNITDATA.request primitive (see 5.2.4.2 MA-UNITDATA.request).
 The L4S field is used in addition to the priority and/or SCSID fields of the MA-UNITDATA.request for handling of the corresponding MSDU.

-An L4S AP should support buffering of L4S MSDUs in shallow queue(s) as per recommendation in IETF RFC 9330, RFC 9331 and RFC 9332.
+An L4S AP should support buffering of L4S MSDUs in shallow queue(s) as per the recommendations in IETF RFC 9330, RFC 9331 and RFC 9332.
 The specific implementation of queuing for L4S MSDUs is beyond the scope of this standard.

-The L4S AP shall initiate the MLME-L4S-CONGESTION-EXPERIENCED.Indication primitive (see 6.5.xx.2 (MLME-L4S-CONGESTION-EXPERIENCED.Indication)) to signal to its upper layer that the congestion is experienced at the MAC layer for L4S traffic by setting the congestion experienced parameter to true.
-Upon receiving the MLME-L4S-CONGESTION-EXPERIENCED.Indication primitive, the upper layer performs ECN marking in the IP header of subsequent packets to signal congestion experienced.
-If the MAC layer congestion for L4S traffic is no longer experienced, then the L4S AP shall initiate another MLME-L4S-CONGESTION-EXPERIENCED.Indication primitive (see 6.5.xx.2 (MLME-L4S-CONGESTION-EXPERIENCED.Indication)) to signal to the upper layer that L4S congestion has cleared by setting the congestion experienced parameter to false.
+The L4S AP shall initiate the MLME-L4S-CONGESTION-EXPERIENCED.Indication primitive (see 6.5.xx.2 (MLME-L4S-CONGESTION-EXPERIENCED.Indication)) to signal to its upper layer that congestion is being experienced in the downlink transmit queues at the MAC layer for L4S MSDUs by setting the Congestion Experienced parameter to true and providing the MSDU Congestion Marking Probability.
+Upon receiving the MLME-L4S-CONGESTION-EXPERIENCED.Indication primitive, the upper layer performs ECN CE marking in the IP header of subsequent packets to signal congestion experienced by setting ECN = 11.
+The upper layer takes into consideration the MSDU Congestion Marking Probability value provided by the MAC layer when performing ECN CE marking.

+If the congestion for L4S MSDUs is no longer experienced in the downlink transmit queues at the MAC layer, then the L4S AP shall initiate another MLME-L4S-CONGESTION-EXPERIENCED.Indication primitive (see 6.5.xx.2 (MLME-L4S-CONGESTION-EXPERIENCED.Indication)) to signal to the upper layer that the congestion for L4S MSDUs has cleared (i.e. congestion is no longer experienced) by setting the Congestion Experienced parameter to false.